IBM Sues Microsoft's New Chief Diversity Officer To Protect Diversity Trade Secrets - Slashdot

 It sounds dumb, but maybe they've worked out some formula for finding diversity hires or filtering out *good* diversity hires.
 I'd imagine the latter would be very useful and probably controversial.

 My guess is that one challenge with wanting to do diversity hiring is that many diversity hire categories may be broad but shallow talent pools.
 Not that the categories have dumb people, but general social forces may result in them having weaker educational backgrounds or work histories.
-Filtering through this
+Filtering through this to get good candidates when conventional signaling metrics (schools, work history, etc) aren't sufficient would really be a meaningful HR trade secret and probably broadly beneficial for finding high-quality prospects in all backgrounds, as it's not like every MIT grad is a perfect hire and it's not like IBM couldn't cut its compensation load by hiring really talented people not demanding deep six figures because they had high-end degrees.

+And no doubt highly controversial -- you can just see the headline "IBM rejects more $diversity_category candidates than it hires" when the reality may be that they are hiring well above the industry rate.
+It may even open themselves to lawsuits when $diversity_group feels like they were filtered out because of their group membership rather than actually being subjected to a superior hiring methodology that ignores the kinds of traditional qualification signalling.
+Or the reverse, white/male candidates being upset because their part-time state college degree was a rejection standard but some black woman got hired because they had an algorithm that looked differently at her.

+Then there's just generally sensitive information, like IBM has bad discrimination patterns or whatever.

 The 7th Seal has been Broken (Score:5, Funny)